House of Industry (Dublin)

-A House of Industry was a workhouse in Dublin, Ireland which existed from its establishment by an act of parliament in 1703, "for the employment and maintaining the poor thereof."
+The House of Industry was a workhouse in Dublin, Ireland which existed from its establishment by an act of Parliament in 1703, "for the employment and maintaining the poor thereof".

 From 1729 the House of Industry also incorporated the foundling hospital.

+History

+The foundation stone of the hospital was recorded as having been laid by the Duchess of Ormond on the 12th of October 1704 following it being established by the Dublin Workhouse Act 1703 (2 Anne c.
+19 (I)).

-It was located at the present site of St. James's Hospital, James's Street, and included 14 acre of land.
+It was located at the present site of St. James's Hospital, James's Street and adjacent to the City Basin and included 14 acre of land.
 The upkeep of this institution was paid for through taxes levied on sedan chairs, hackney coaches and a House Tax applied throughout the city.
 After the tax was lifted on 5 January 1823, the workhouse was mainly supported through grants from the Irish Parliament.

 In 1796 it accommodated more than 1,700 people.
-Following an Act of the Irish Parliament, responsibility for its management was assumed by seven 'governors', elected annually by, and out of, the members of Dublin Corporation.
+Following an act of the Irish Parliament, responsibility for its management was assumed by seven governors, elected annually by, and out of, the members of Dublin Corporation.
 At about this time, a number of mechanical innovations by Benjamin Thompson were incorporated into the building for improved ventilation, cooking and heating.

 It is to be observed, that this institution differs very materially from any poorhouse, or other institution, in Great Britain, both in its object, its government, and its resources.
 In Ireland, there are no poor laws, or local taxes, for the support of the poor.
 This institution was provided for the purpose of providing employment, and for the maintenance of the poor of Dublin, and for the punishment of the vagrants and beggars who infested the streets of that city.